maconway6/MyFirstGitHubRepose/README.md

 # MyFirstGitHubRepose
 testing
-This is my forst repos and I am editting the readme:)
+This is my first repos and I am editting the readme:)